AbhishekGhosh/WPFBOGP/README.md

 ## WP Facebook Open Graph protocol - WordPress Plugin

+##Important

+It fixes my issue.
+Please do not use the fix if the official version works for you.
-## There is a change back to fix my issue [Genesis SEO meta description](http://wordpress.org/support/topic/genesis-seo-meta-description)
+There is a change back to fix my issue [Genesis SEO meta description](http://wordpress.org/support/topic/genesis-seo-meta-description)

 Use the original dev version unless you really need the fix :